• NOVA Stargazing UK

 Space telescopes & probes

-Images online, whether from the space based or large ground based telescopes are undoubtedly incredible, however there are a few things to consider about these images, compared to when viewing these objects through a telescope:
+Images online, whether from the space based or large ground based telescopes are incredible.
+However there are things to consider about these images, compared to when viewing them through a telescope.

-Camera images (from telescopes) are taken with extremely expensive, high-tech equipment, that will have the ability to do super long exposure images, that are then edited and they will have gathered light our eyes can't see (infrared and x-ray).
-These instruments are more sensitive to light than the human eye and some have been taken outside the disturbance of Earth's atmosphere.
+Space/Ground/Probe images are taken with billion-pound equipment, they're at the cutting edge of tech, and have the ability to do days long exposures, they are then edited and have gathered light our eyes can't see (infrared and x-ray).
+These instruments are more sensitive to light than our eyes and some have been taken outside of Earth's atmosphere.

 Our telescope & equipment